A Parallel Augmented Subspace Method for Eigenvalue Problems: Numerical results

 where $\Omega = (0,1)\times (0, 1)\times (0, 1)$.

-In order to check the parallel property of Algorithm \ref{Para_Multigrid}, we compute the first $200$ eigenpairs of (\ref{Model_Eigenvalue_Problem}).
-In this example, we choose $H = 1/16$, $\beta =2$, $\varpi=\varpi_n=1$ and $n=5$.
-In the first step of one correction step defined by Algorithm \ref{one correction step}, $1$ multigrid step with $2$ Conjugate-Gradient (CG) steps for pre- and post-smoothing is adopted to solve the linear problem (\ref{correct_source_exact_para}).
-Figure \ref{ex1-error-time200} shows the corresponding error estimates of $|\lambda_i-\lambda_{i,h_n}|$ for $i=1, \cdots, 200$ and the CPU time for each eigenpair, respectively.
+In this example, we choose $H = 1/16$, $\beta =2$ and $\varpi=\varpi_n=1$.
+In the first step of one correction step defined by Algorithm \ref{one correction step}, $1$ multigrid step with $2$ Conjugate Gradient (CG) steps for pre- and post-smoothing is adopted to solve the linear problem (\ref{correct_source_exact_para}).